 GATEWAY PLAZA, SCHENECTADY, NY

-The Gateway Mobility Hub will be the Capital Region's first multi-modal transit center providing access to ten transit routes including the Red Line, the DRIVE car share service, the CDPHP Cycle! bike share program, and the SCOOT scooter program.
+The Gateway Mobility Hub is the Capital Region's first multi-modal transit center, providing access to ten transit routes including the Red Line, the DRIVE car share service, and the CDPHP Cycle! bike share program.

 Red Line Station Refresh